-With respect to the Relative Performance/Individual Leadership Component, the Compensation Committee believes our named executive officers provided strong leadership that resulted in a solid financial and operational year for us.
-Additionally, we made significant progress in meeting certain long-term goals, including our goals of increasing our Adjusted EBITDA margin, expanding our workforce solutions offerings and making significant progress on our digital transformation project.
-As a result, all named executive officers received an award under the Relative Performance/Individual Leadership Component ranging from 141% to 176% of their respective targets, with our CEO receiving a 150% award for that metric because of the foregoing and also because of the 27% growth in total shareholder return during 2013.
-Combined with the Financial Component portion of the bonuses, each named executive officer received a bonus ranging from 116% to 135% of his or her target bonus, with our CEO receiving 127% of her target bonus.
+With respect to the Relative Performance/Individual Leadership Component, the Compensation Committee believes our named executive officers provided strong leadership that resulted in a solid financial and operational year for us on an absolute basis and as compared to our peers.
+We successfully completed the acquisitions of Avantas, LLC and Onward Healthcare, Inc. Additionally, we made significant progress in meeting certain long-term goals, including our goals of expanding our workforce solutions offerings and making significant progress on our digital transformation project.
+As a result, all named executive officers received an award under the Relative Performance/Individual Leadership Component ranging from 141% to 156% of their respective targets, with our CEO receiving a 150% award for that metric because of the foregoing and also because of the 33% growth in total shareholder return during 2014.